Saturday, 24 August 2024

 Here is what they say in essence:

-• Using the distributor cap as the guide, put a mark on the perimeter of your old distributor body that aligns to the 'cylinder 1' HT contact of the distributor cap when it's fitted.
+• Using the distributor cap as the guide, put a mark on the old distributor cap that aligns to the 'cylinder 1' HT contact of the distributor cap.
+Note where that mark is relative to other parts of the engine.

-• With the distributor cap removed, crank the engine so that the rotor arm points to the mark you have just made - the point where the rotor arm would cause a spark to number one HT lead if the distributor cap was fired.
+• With the distributor cap removed, crank the engine so that the rotor arm points reference point on the engine to the mark you previously made - the point where the rotor arm would cause a spark to number one HT lead if the distributor cap was fitted.

 • Leave the engine in this position and replace your old distributor with the 123 distributor